dat-ecosystem-archive/DEPs/README.md

-# rfcs
+# Dat Enhancement Proposals

-RFCs for changes to the Dat protocol
+Dat Enhancement Proposals.
+Contains all specs for the Dat protocol, including drafts.